tumelo-maja/delicate-care/README.md

 - Share information about social care options we offer
 - Increase engagement from visitors through enquiries and social media
 - Improve online presence with high quality and accessible website
-- attrack potential employees through careers's page
+- attract potential employees through careers's page

 ### User stories

-1) Accessible and User-Friendly Navigation (Must-have)
+- **Accessible and User-Friendly Navigation (must-have)**

-Story:
+  - Story:
   As a visitor (general), I want a user-friendly website with a clear and intuitive navigation so I can find specific information about care services.

-Acceptance Criteria:
+  - Acceptance Criteria:
   The website layout and navigation are intuitive making it easier for visitors to find important information on the site The website is fully responsive and accessible on various devices with different screen sizes All website content can be accessed by assistive technologies like screen-readers

-Tasks:
+  - Tasks:
-Implement HTML/CSS code to ensure responsiveness on different screen sizes Use the appropriate aria attributes to ensure compatability with assistive technologies (e.g. screen readers) Implement a user-friendly and intuitive layout with clear navigation for the website for ease of access to important information
+  Implement HTML/CSS code to ensure responsiveness on different screen sizes Use the appropriate aria attributes to ensure compatibility with assistive technologies (e.g. screen readers) Implement a user-friendly and intuitive layout with clear navigation for the website for ease of access to important information

-2) Information on types of services offered (must-have)
+- **Information on types of services offered (must-have)**

-Story:
+  - Story:
   As a potential service user (or family/friend of), I need detailed descriptions of types of services offered so I can decide on a suitable service for me (or loved one).

-Acceptance Criteria:
+  - Acceptance Criteria:
   There is a dedicated page with detailed information and description of different types of services offered There is a section in the home page with brief/summary information about different types of services offered and with links to the services page

-Task:
+  - Task:
   implement HTML to provide descriptions of services in the services page and in a section of the home page Structure and style the content to include quality images Include a clear CTA button/link in under each service type in the services page ensure responsivity across different screen sizes

-3) Contact and address information (must-have)
+- **Contact and address information (must-have)**

-Story:
+  - Story:
   As a family member seeking care support for my loved one, I need to find contact details so I can call or visit the office and enquire about some of the services.

-Acceptance Criteria:
+  - Acceptance Criteria:
   Essential contact information is present in a clear and well-structured manner (phone, email, address and operating times)

-Task:
+  - Task:
   Implement HTML section for the contact information (phone, email and address) and business hours Structure and style the content to ensure responsivity on screen sizes

-4) Enquiry form (must have)
+- **Enquiry form (must-have)**

-Story:
+- Story:
   As potential service user, I want to enquire about my specific needs for care and ask to be contacted.

-Acceptance Criteria:
+  - Acceptance Criteria:
   A page dedicated for enquiries with a user-friendly form to submit, the form confirms on submission Add floating CTA buttons so visitors can click to be re-directed to the contact us page All form fields are validated where required and form is responsive

-Task:
+  - Task:
   Implement an enquiry form in the contact us page Ensure all essential fields in the form are validated before submission create a confirmation page to acknowledge submission

-5) Company mission, vision, values and team (should have)
+- **Company mission, vision, values and team (should-have)**

-Story:
+  - Story:
   As a family member/potential service user, I want to learn and understand the company's values and team expertise so I can feel confident about my expectations of care for my loved one

-Acceptance Criteria:
+  - Acceptance Criteria:
   An about page clearly presents the company's vision and mission statements in an easy to read manner organisation staff are displayed with their name, email and one-liner about why they're in social care core values are briefly described in the 'why choose us' section of the home page with a link to 'about' page CTA to guide visitors to explore more about our service (links to services section) or contact us (links to contact us)

-Task:
+  - Task:
   Implement about-us page with the company's mission & vision statements presented in a friendly and informative format Add 'Our team' section in the about page, include an image, name, role, email and one line of positive comment about work present core values in the 'why chose us' section using icons and brief description of those values Include a small text with links/buttons to invite the visitors to explore 'services' sections or CTA for contact us

-5) Onboarding steps (should-have)
+- **Onboarding steps (should-have)**

-User story:
+  - User story:
   As a prospective service user/family member, I want to see a brief outline of the different stages to go through in order to receive care services, so i can make an informed decision about requesting the service for myself/family member.

-Acceptance criteria:
+  - Acceptance criteria:
   A section that gives an outline of the 4 stages of new service user onboarding from initial enquiry Each step/stage is clearly presented in an easy to read format CTA is included to guide the client towards the inquiry form

-Task:
+  - Task:
   Add HTML and content for onboarding section
   Style and format the section with the use of appropriate icons/images Include a clear CTA for visitors to send an inquiry via the contact-us page

-6) Testimonials  with positive stories (could have)
+- **Testimonials  with positive stories (could-have)**

-Story:
+  - Story:
   As a potential service user, I want to read testimonies from from current/past service users so I can be assured and confident about the quality of service offered.

-Acceptance Criteria:
+  - Acceptance Criteria:
   A dedicated testimonial section features stories from current clients, shows name of client, type of service, year and one liner of feedback
   Visually appealing high-quality images have been used and visitors can navigate through multiple testimonies with ease.

-Task:
+  - Task:
   Create an auto sliding carousel of bootstrap cards with essential text (name, service type, year service received, comment) and quality images
   Style the section to ensure it is responsive

-7) Newsletter Sign-Up form (Could have)
+- **Newsletter Sign-Up form (could-have)**

-Story:
+  - Story:
   As a family member of service user, I want to sign-up for newsletter so I can stay informed about tips and guides we can employ to support our loved one

-Acceptance Criteria:
+  - Acceptance Criteria:
-Newsletter sign-up form is available at the bottom of all pages Visitors get confirmation about their subsciption after submiting the form
+  Newsletter sign-up form is available at the bottom of all pages Visitors get confirmation about their subscription after submitting the form

-Tasks:
+  - Tasks:
-Create a sign-up form for the newsletter, include fields (full name and email) Imeplement confirmation message once submission has been completed.
+  Create a sign-up form for the newsletter, include fields (full name and email) Implement confirmation message once submission has been completed.

-8) Careers page for recruitment (could-have)
+- **Careers page for recruitment (could-have)**

-Story:
+  - Story:
   As a job seeker, I want to find information about career/employment opportunities so I can submit an application online to be considered for future opportunities

-Acceptance Criteria:
+  - Acceptance Criteria:
   A careers page has been created with a responsive application form The page has content relevant for job seekers explaining benefits, job requirements and overview about working for the company
   Confirmation is sent when the user (job seeker) submits an application form

-Task:
+  - Task:
   create a careers page with an overview of benefits, general job requirements Add an application form with fields (name, contact, email, address, experience, submit CV) There should be confirmation to acknowledge submission of application form

 ### Wireframes
 <figure>